Pebbles005/dotfiles/README.md

 ## Note

 - Base font size for system is 12
-- move xorg.conf.d directory files to `/etc/X11/xorg.conf.d` directory
+- move xorg.conf file to `/etc/X11/` directory
 - To swap between caps lock and esc add `XKBOPTIONS="caps:swapescape"` to `/etc/default/keyboard` <br>
 - to make brightnessctl work run this command and logout login.